 In the case of an Agreement for nine or more contract units to be newly constructed or substantially rehabbed, the owner must certify that it's contractors and subcontractors will pay Davis-Bacon wages to laborers and mechanics employed in the construction of the contract units.
-They must also certify they will comply with Section 3 of the Housing and Urban Development Act of 1968.
 The owner and the owner's contractors and subcontractors must comply with the Contract Work Hours and Safety Standards Act, Department of Labor regulations in 29 CFR part 5, and other applicable federal labor relations laws and regulations.
-The YHA must monitor compliance with labor standards
+The YHA must monitor compliance with labor standards.